Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: Heuristic Sum Capacity Maximization

 In \ac{mimo} systems, both the \ac{gnb} and the \acp{ue} adopt properly tuned beamformers to match the signal transmissions and receptions to the spatial direction providing the highest channel gain~\cite{flamini2022towards}.
 For the optimization of the \ac{irs} configuration of each individual \ac{ue}, we adopt a procedure similar to that presented in \cite{Qian22joint}, focusing on single-stream transmissions and, without loss of generality, on \ac{ue} $k$.

-The optimal beamforming vectors $\bm{v}_k$ and $\bm{w}_k$ coincide with the singular vectors corresponding to the highest singular value of the wireless channel matrix.
-In principle, $\bm{v}_k$ and $\bm{w}_k$ could be estimated by applying \ac{svd} on the overall cascade channel matrix
+For a given \ac{irs} configuration, the optimal beamforming vectors $\bm{v}_k$ and $\bm{w}_k$ coincide with the singular vectors corresponding to the highest singular value of the wireless channel matrix.
+In particular, we calculate the \ac{svd} of the overall cascade channel matrix